blog

 For businesses that have a heavy busy season (think winter holidays, especially around November and December), having a little extra cash flow could be the difference between keeping up with demand and facing a stockout.
 Stockouts mean no revenue and can even impact your business’s rank and reputation.
 You don’t want to wind up in that situation.
 When you are forecasting an increase in demand, securing extra cash quickly is a necessity.

-ECommerce businesses
+eCommerce businesses

-Whether you are procuring new inventory or experimenting with higher volume, you need money to finance your goals.
-ECommerce businesses are rife with change including customer demand, supply availability, supply chain delays or disruption, and more.
+Whether you are procuring new inventory or experimenting with higher volume, you need money to finance your goals. eCommerce businesses are rife with change including customer demand, supply availability, supply chain delays or disruption, and more.
 You need the ability to make changes on the go.
 Increasing your cash flow to accommodate these unexpected occurrences not only helps you break even but allows you to overcome the hurdles and keep making a profit.

 Subscriptions and predictable revenue streams